 A little bit eerie, but then it is a ruined church standing in the middle of a river, so the eeriness is justifiable.
 Ever since then, Shettihalli has been on my mind.

-Shettihalli church caught my attention a few years back when some of my friends had posted pictures of it on facebook.
-It was a new car shoot and the place gave it a great majestic background.
-A little bit eery but then it is a ruined church standing in the middle of a river so the eeriness is justifiable.
-Ever since then Shettihalli was on my mind.
-Am easily drawn towards ruins and heritage architecture and so I badly wanted to see this as well.
-I have gone on road trips down the Hassan highway many times but I do not know driving and am at the mercy of the one who drives, that a visit to the Shettihalli church has eluded me for so long.
-Recently on a trip to Sakleshpur, we took a quick detour to Shettihalli church and my wish got fulfilled.
+I get quickly drawn towards ruins and heritage architecture, so I badly wanted to see this.
+I have gone on road trips down the Hassan highway many times, but I do not know how to drive and am always at the mercy of the one who drives, that a visit to the Shettihalli church has eluded me for so long.
+Recently on a trip to Sakleshpur, we took a quick detour to Shettihalli church, and my wish gets fulfilled.

 About Shettihalli Church